Home About Books Blog FAQ

 Contact Phillipa

-I started writing fiction in January 2005 after being inspired by a BBC period drama called ‘North & South’.
+I was watching a BBC costume drama called ‘North & South’ and out of the blue, decided to start writing my own modern version.
 In an instant, a whole new world opened up to me.
 I became completely absorbed by creating characters and stories and sharing them with other people.
-I had to give up my weekends, evenings and holidays to complete my first book.
-I even took a pen and notepad to the beach and scribbled away while the family swam and windsurfed.

 Links